- Purchase the complete Expat Arrivals Madrid Guide (PDF)

 Expats tend to live in and around the historic centre, on the outskirts and beyond, and even in nearby provincial towns.
 Goods, services and reliable transport are widespread and usually within reach.

-Expats who would prefer to live in a quiet area in a spacious, affordable house, will most likely have to live away from the city centre.
-While this does include a commute, the excellent public transport networks makes it easy and rather pleasant.
+Expats who would prefer to live in a quiet area in a spacious, affordable house will most likely have to live away from the city centre.
+While this does include a commute, the excellent public transport networks make it easy and rather pleasant.
 Otherwise, expats can travel into the city centre by road, but these can be rather busy.

 Central areas of Madrid

 In the city centre, winding streets fan out from Madrid’s famous tourist-friendly Puerta del Sol, a broad square that acts as the commercial heart of the city.
 While this area is exciting, there is little green space and the accommodation is expensive, often in older buildings that are not all newly renovated.